ichlubna/lkgResources/README.md

-3D display by Looking Glass Factory (LKG) is a device capable of projecting different views of the same scene into different viewing angles.
+3D display by Looking Glass Factory (LKG) is an autostereoscopic device capable of projecting different views of the same scene into different viewing angles.
 This creates a 3D effect similar to VR or 3D cinema but without additional glasses.
+The visible 3D parallax serves as a depth cue to human vision.
+The scene on the display can be focused only at one focusing distance.

 [Official website](https://lookingglassfactory.com)

 The input data for the display consist of a set of views capturing the scene along a horizontal trajectory.
 The views are often stored in one image called quilt.
 ![lkgModel](https://github.com/user-attachments/assets/0f92f1e9-661f-4dd5-9df2-cfb558de5a17)

-Feel free to create a pull request with additional resources ^_^.
+This is a list of useful resources regarding LKG.
+The list contains scientific papers, datasets, specialized software with LKG support, tutorials and other relevant resources that might be helpful to people working with LKG.
+Feel free to create a [pull request](https://github.com/ichlubna/lkgResources/pulls) with additional resources ^_^.

 # Datasets
 * [Official database of quilts](https://blocks.glass)